 The Arts and Enrichment/Exploratory Enrichment Resources directory contains a section that identifies many Exploratory Enrichment providers.

 Districts are faced with state-mandated responsibilities for students who are instructed at home.
 These mandates are based on state legislation or interpretation of federal opinions.
 In addition, the courts are involved settling precedent-setting disputes which can further inform districts.
 Home school coordination as a BOCES service provides consistency in process, definitions, expectations, documentation and communication for parents.

 The Home School Coordinator will review and maintain all student documentation to ensure compliance with state mandates, and keep parents informed of their obligations under Part 100 while providing districts with regular updates regarding compliance.

-The service will also provide parent support by offering assistance with completion of paperwork and connecting parents with local home school support groups.
+The service will also provide parent support by offering assistance with completion of paperwork.

 HFM BOCES cross contracts with Capital Region BOCES for Regional Certification services.
 Certification questions and requests can be directed to: